-The contents of Pro-Bed 2000 can separate in the jars after an extended period of time.
-Before mixing, it is recommended that you stir the contents of each jar completely until homogeneous.
+The contents of Pro-Bed 2000 will separate in the jars after a short period of time.
+Before mixing it is imperative that you stir the contents of each jar completely until homogeneous.
 It is very important to remember not to use the same mixing stick in both the resin and curing agent.